FERRIES

 Sark is renowned for its magically dark skies due to the absence of cars, neon lights and street lamps.
 It’s officially one of the best places in the planet to watch the stars and reached its International Dark Sky Island Status in 2011.
 If you arrive without your own stargazing kit, the Sark observatory in the middle of the island has kits available to hire, and members of the Sark Astronomy Society are happy to show you the telescope and talk you through the star constellations you can spot on a projected screen.
 Read more about stargazing on Sark here.

 Sark Boat Trips depart from Creux Harbour on the east of the island, the original fishing port on Sark.
 The 2.5-hour session you’ll have on the water will give you an exciting insight into the wildlife and coastal environment of the island and you’ll have the opportunity to see birds such as puffins, guillemots, razor-bills, cormorants and even sealife such as dolphins, seals, sunfish and basking sharks.
-Tide and weather dependent, you may be able to explore a range of caves and rock pools that hide around Sark’s coastline.
+Tide and weather-dependent, you may be able to explore a range of caves and rock pools that hide around Sark’s coastline.

 Being a car-free zone, Sark is one of the safest places to cycle with other forms of transport being limited to tractors and horse-drawn carriages.
 The island has two separate bike hire locations and you can hire a bike out for as cheap as £6.50 for a day!
 Distributed along with your bikes, you are given locks, helmets and maps to make sure you get the most out of your visit.
 There are cycle stations dotted around the island, so for any paths that aren’t cycle friendly, particularly around the cliff tops, you are able to lock up your bike and take to the paths by foot, meaning you can still explore every corner of the magical island.
 Read more about cycling on Sark here.